 While my childhood ambitions to become an archaeologist, marine biologist, or the next Dr. Livingstone didn’t quite pan out, my passion for science and nature was unwavering.
-I eventually completed undergraduate and graduate degrees in biology and microbiology, and now currently spend my life vacillating between a functional adult (part scientist, part nomad) and Muppet-loving child who never matured beyond her six-year-old self.
+I completed undergraduate and graduate degrees in biology and microbiology, and now spend my life vacillating between a functional adult (part scientist, part nomad) and Muppet-loving child who never matured beyond her six-year-old self.

 Even as I stepped foot onto that one-way flight to Auckland, I’m not sure I still truly believed my dream of long-term travel was possible.
 I’ve always admired those fearless and free-spirited souls who dare to break from convention and fulfill their travels dreams – but I never thought it could actually be me.
 Finally emboldened to give it a try, I was taken aback to discover that it really was me, and that it brought me a joy unlike any I’d ever known.
-I can’t wait to see where our adventures take us.

 Ever since I can remember, I’ve been encouraged to explore.
 As a kid, growing up in rural New England, I had parents that nurtured my inquisitiveness and my imagination.